 BVS founder, Sophie Purser started making photography backdrops in 2016 when she couldn’t find what she needed to shoot a portfolio whilst making the move from in-house to freelance styling.

-Originally creating hand-painted backdrops that drew on her fine art training, Sophie quickly saw the need for more affordable options that shoot just as well, so set about researching sustainable materials to print on.
+Originally creating hand-painted backdrops that drew on her fine art training, Sophie saw the need for more affordable options - that look just as professional - and started to develop a range of printed backdrops in 2018.

-Black Velvet Styling was born with this in mind – to offer affordable backdrops that don’t compromise on quality or cost the earth.
+Black Velvet Styling was born with this in mind – to offer high-quality, professional level backdrops for all budgets and briefs whether you're shooting international advertising campaigns or homemade crafts.

 Not sure whether to go for vinyl or paper photography backdrops?

 Its a tough one!
 Our paper backdrops are of course cheaper and more sustainable but waterproof vinyl backdrops give the gift of time when working with messy food and wet props.

 In this new article we discuss the benefits of each material and how they may act differently depending on your subject, lighting and styling.